Bashir Goobe: Career

 He served in Somali Police since 1975 until 1991, and from 2000 until 2013.
 Before that, he was the Director of the Somali Ministry of Interior before serving as Deputy Minister of Somali Social Development.

 Beginning in August 2012, he began serving as an MP in the House of the People or Lower House of the Federal Parliament of Somalia.

-In May 2013, Jama was appointed the new Director of the National Intelligence and Security Agency (NISA) in place of Abdikarin Dahir.
+In May 2013, Goobe was appointed the new Director of the National Intelligence and Security Agency (NISA) in place of Abdikarin Dahir.

-On 9 July 2014, following a security reform, Jama was replaced as intelligence chief with Abdullahi Mohamed Ali.
+On 9 July 2014, following a security reform, Goobe was replaced as intelligence chief with Abdullahi Mohamed Ali.

-In September 2021, Prime Minister Mohamed Hussein Roble re-appointed Jama as Director General of NISA.
+In September 2021, Prime Minister Mohamed Hussein Roble re-appointed Goobe as Director General of NISA.